CS196Illinois/lecture-notes-sp19/PythonBasics.md

 There are many other string manipulation methods you may find useful during this.
 You are encouraged to look further into the string documentation.

 ### Dictionaries
 Dictionaries work very similarly to Hash Maps in Java.
 A Dictionary is like a list in that it is a collection of objects, but it differs primarily in the fact that it is unordered.
-Rather than accessing elements via their numerical index (0,1,2,3... n - 1 where n is the size of the List, Dictionaries function by using key-value pairs.
+Rather than accessing elements via their numerical index (0,1,2,3... n - 1 where n is the size of the List), Dictionaries function by using key-value pairs.
 Rather than accessing a certain value by its numerical index, you can access that value via a key.
 Below is how you can define a dictionary in python.

 ```python
 empty_dict = {}